shawnhar/HikingTahoma/README.md

 The workflow is annoying because I wanted to use Win2D in the builder app, but was too lazy to figure out how to make that work with a regular console app.
-So, the builder is a UWP :-( As a hack until I figure out something better, it reads and writes to its local cache folder.
+So, the builder is a UWP :-( As a hack until I figure out something better, it just reads and writes its local cache folder.
 Therefore to build the site the workflow is:

 - Run put.bat
 - Run the builder UWP
 - Run get.bat

-Published website files are now in the out folder.
+Published website files will now be in the 'out' folder.